ai-graphic/Graphic-so/README.md

 ### How It Works ✅

 graphic.so leverages a chat interface and input triggers to initiate workflows that integrate seamlessly with other applications like Discord, Slack, and Notion.
 When a specified input is received or a chat interaction occurs, graphic.so activates the designated actions in the connected services to facilitate real-time responses and automate tasks efficiently.
+Additionally, it employs advanced AI models such as Flux, LumaLabs, and Stable Diffusion to generate generative images and videos, automating creative processes across various media applications.

 ### Setting Up Your First Workflow ⭕